برجاء الإنتظار ...

 Warnings and precautions

-Talk to your doctor, pharmacist or nurse before taking Takepron.
+Talk to your doctor or pharmacist before taking Takepron.

-Please tell your doctor if you have serious liver disease.
+Talk to your doctor or pharmacist if you have serious liver disease.
 The doctor may have to adjust your dosage.

 Your doctor may perform or have performed an additional investigation called an endoscopy in order to diagnose your condition and/or exclude malignant disease.

-If diarrhoea occurs during the treatment with lansoprazole contact your doctor immediately, as lansoprazole has been associated with a small increase in infectious diarrhoea.
+If severe or persistent diarrhoea occurs during the treatment with lansoprazole contact your doctor immediately, as lansoprazole has been associated with a small increase in infectious diarrhoea.

 If your doctor has given you Takepron in addition to other medicines intended for the treatment of Helicobacter pylori infection (antibiotics) or together with anti-inflammatory medicines to treat your pain or rheumatic disease: please also read the package leaflets of these medicines carefully.